sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 <Tabs groupId="operating-systems">
   <TabItem value="win" label="Windows">

-We're going to use [VirtualBox][virtualbox] to host our virtual machine.
+We're going to use **Hyper-V** to host our virtual machine.
-Follow the *Downloads* or click [here][virtualbox-download] then click the link for *Windows hosts*.
+You can more about it [here][hyper-v], but it's built into Windows.
+Press the Windows key and type "Turn Windows features on or off" and hit enter.
+In the *Turn Windows features on or off* window, select *Hyper-V* and make sure both *Hyper-V Management Tools* and *Hyper-V Platform* are checked.
+Press *OK* and restart your computer if needed.

+After installing Hyper-V press the Windows key again, type "Hyper-V Quick Create", and press enter.
-This downloads the VirtualBox exe installer, open the exe, allow this app to make changes to your device, and it should open the setup window.
+Allow this app to make changes to your device and wait for it to load.
-Click *Next >*, accept all the defaults and click *Next >* again, click *Yes*, click *Yes* again, then click *Install*.
-You'll have to wait a bit as VirtualBox installs, afterwards leave the box checked and click "Finish".

-Now the go to the **VirtualBox** window and create your virtual machine by following these steps:
+Now we'll create your virtual machine by following these steps:

-1. Click *New* at the top of the window.
+1. Click on the *_Local installation source* near the bottom of the left side.
-2. Fill out the *Name:* field with "Debian Testing", or whatever you'd like to name your virtual machine.
-3. Click on the arrow to the right of *ISO Image:*, click *Other ...*, and select the Debian Testing ISO you downloaded.
+2. In the main part of the window click *Change installation source...* and select the Debian Testing ISO you downloaded.
    The ISO should have a filename similar to `debian-testing-amd64-netinst.iso`.
-   Click open and you should see the *ISO Image:* field filled in.
-4. Click the *Skip Unattended Installation* checkbox to select it.
-   You should see a message at the bottom that says *You have selected to skip unattended guest OS install, the guest OS will need to be installed manually.*.
-5. Leave the rest of the defaults on this window and click *Next*.
-6. Change the number of processors on this screen to at least "4", you can either drag the slider to the right of *Processors:* or input the number.
-   Click the box next to *Enable EFI (special OSes only)* to check that option.
-   Leave the *Base Memory:* field default for now, and click *Next*.
-7. Leave the default *Create a Virtual Hard Disk Now* selected and increase the disk to "40.00 GB".
-   You can leave *Pre-allocate Full Size* unselected and click *Next*.
-8. The next screen is *Summary*, double-check your previous settings and click *Finish*.
+3. Uncheck *This virtual machine will run Windows*.
+4. Click *More options* near the bottom right and fill out *Name* with "Debian Testing", or whatever you'd like to name your virtual machine.
+5. After it's done setting up, click *Connect*.
+   This should open a new window, in this window click *Start*.

   </TabItem>